iwashun22/JS-OOP/README.md

 <br>

-> example code of Reference type
+> example code of Objects type

 ```js
 // These variables are stored in somewhere else, it's not copying but will store a data in same place